BryantLiang/DH110/Assignment 1/README.md

-# [Tentative Title: Responsible Consumption]
+# [Tentative Title: Encouraging Responsible Consumption and Production]
 ## Bryant Liang - DH110-F22 - Assignment 1: Heuristic Evaluation

-I aim to create an app that allows you to type an object and the app will tell you which trash can to place it into
+I aim to address the issue of responsible consumption and production by creating a site that allows users to input an piece of trash through text or a photo, and the site would identify which bin to place it into.

-- Helps with appropriate recycling (responsible consumption)
-- Helps with producing less items such as bags, water bottles, fertilizer
-- Helps machines that sort through the bins work more effectively
+This would help people with recycling appropriate materials, which addresses responsible consumption, and would also allow for more materials to be recycled and turned into reusable items such as bags, water bottles, raw materials, etc. As less effort is needed to filter through incorrectly thrown trash, more energy and time is thus saved and can be allocated to further recycling and sustainable efforts.

 ## Jakob Nielsen's 10 Usability Heuristics
 | Heuristic  | Description |